Eating Disorder Questionnaire

 There's also a section only meant for females, which asks them if they have missed any menstrual periods over the past three to four months, how many they have missed, and if they take birth control pills.

-Tally the scores.
+Step 3: Tally the scores

 This version of the Eating Disorder Questionnaire has a simplified scoring system.
-You simply have to tally the scores per category (Restraint, Eating Concern, Shape Concern, and Weight Concern), then do the following:
+You have to tally the scores per category (Restraint, Eating Concern, Shape Concern, and Weight Concern), then do the following:

 • For each category, calculate its total score by dividing its respective sum by the respective number of items it has